Invest/Divest

 With the money it takes to build just a few linear miles of new freeway, we can build out whole connected, protected bike networks, giving people of all ages safe routes to school, work, shopping, and more.

-We are in the hottest year on record because every year is hotter than the last, and yet, when it came time to find places to cut spending, the governor took two-thirds of the budget for the tiny Active Transportation Program, the only transportation spending fully dedicated to biking and walking infrastructure, while cutting zero dollars from expensive freeway boondoggles.
+We are in the hottest year on record because every year is hotter than the last, and yet when it came time to find places to cut spending in 2024, the governor took $400 million from the tiny Active Transportation Program, the only transportation spending fully dedicated to biking and walking infrastructure, while cutting zero dollars from expensive freeway boondoggles.
+It’s time to reverse the trend.

 HOW YOU CAN HELP